-Usually when you are applying to the court to get a court order for child custody or access, you must apply to the court closest to where the children are living.
-For example, if you live in Sydney, but the children live in Yarmouth, you will likely have to contact the court in Yarmouth to make your application.
+Usually when you are applying to the court to get a court order for parenting arrangements, you must apply to the court closest to where the children are living.
+For example, if you live in Sydney, and the children live in Yarmouth, you will likely have to contact the court in Yarmouth to make your application.
 If you are dealing with custody and access as part of a divorce proceeding, though, this may work differently.
-If you are not sure where to file your application for custody or access, you should speak with a lawyer or court officer.
+If you are not sure where to file your application for parenting arrangements, you should speak with a lawyer or court officer.

 This guide is published by the Department of Justice Canada, and provides information about parenting after separation and divorce, including: